-- Sharing: Intravenous drug use is a very important factor in HIV transmission in developed countries.
-Sharing needles and other medication devices can expose people to other troublesome viruses such as HIV or Hepatitis C. For this reason, needles, injections or medical instruments should not be shared and sterile.
+- Sharing: Intravenous drug use is an essential factor in HIV transmission in developed countries.
+Sharing needles and other medication devices can expose people to other troublesome viruses like HIV or Hepatitis C. For this reason, needles, injections, or medical instruments should not be shared and sterile.

-- No exposure to body fluid: A person can limit the risk of exposure to HIV infection potentially by taking measures to reduce the risk of exposure to infected blood.
-In particular, health care workers should wear masks, protective goggles, gloves and aprons when exposure to body fluids is obvious.
+- No exposure to body fluid: A person can potentially limit the risk of exposure to HIV infection by taking measures to reduce the risk of exposure to infected blood.
+In particular, health care workers should wear masks, protective goggles, gloves, and aprons when exposure to body fluids is apparent.
 Thorough and frequent washing of the skin immediately after contact with blood or any body fluids may reduce the risk of infection.

 - Pregnancy: Some antiretroviral agents may harm an unborn baby during pregnancy.
-However, a well managed and effective treatment plan can greatly prevent HIV transmission from mother to baby.
-In such cases, it may be necessary to give birth by cesarean section.
+However, a well-managed and effective treatment plan can significantly prevent HIV transmission from mother to baby.
+It may be necessary to give birth by cesarean section in such cases.
 Women who are pregnant but have HIV infection can also pass the virus from breast milk to the baby.
-However, regular consumption of medicines on a regular basis can greatly reduce the risk of virus infection.
+However, regular consumption of medicines can significantly reduce the risk of virus infection.

-Because of the increased risk of a possible disease or infection, people living with HIV infection will have to make lifestyle arrangements to increase their immune system levels.
-The use of the drug used for HIV as recommended is absolutely essential for effective treatment.
+Because of the increased risk of a possible disease or infection, people living with HIV will have to make lifestyle arrangements to boost their immune system levels.
+The drug used for HIV as recommended is essential for effective treatment.
 Missing even a few doses may jeopardize this treatment.
 Medications used for HIV can cause serious side effects that force people.